 OneHealthPort began by offering a single-sign-on service for web forms, helping to move much of the interaction with healthcare providers from phone to online.
 The natural next step came about a decade later when they created a secure portal for exchanging data.

 This portal compiles healthcare information into a single place, where healthcare providers across the Pacific Northwest region can easily access and edit the data.
 This has many important uses.
-For example, the portal lets doctors assess how much exposure a patient has had to opioid medication, so they can decide whether an opioid based prescription is a risk.
+For example, the portal lets doctors assess how much exposure a patient has had to specific medications, so they can decide whether a new prescription is a risk.